 Landlords lose the right to claim full tax relief for mortgage interest payments from today (April 5, 2017).

-Despite a year of protests and a High Court legal challenge, the government has stood firm on the proposals made by former Chancellor George Osborne and has resolutely refused to even water them down.
+Despite a year of protests and a High Court legal challenge, the government has stood firm on the proposals made by former Chancellor George Osborne and has resolutely refused even to water them down.

 The first was a 3% stamp duty surcharge for buyers of investment property.